-Step 1 – Search for your Patient/Population/Problem (24:43) This video provides additional details on keywords and subject headings that you may find useful for Steps 2-4.
+Search for your Patient/Population/Problem (24:43) This video provides additional details on keywords and subject headings that you may find useful for the entire assignment overall.
 To jump directly to that portion of the video, click here.

 These tutorials demonstrate a search in the CINAHL database for completing the Part 2A CINAHL worksheet (in Blackboard, see Assignments).

-The same steps apply for completing the Part2B Database 2 worksheet (however, the steps are renumbered as 8 through 14).
+The same steps apply for completing the Part2B Database 2 worksheet.
 Depending on which EBSCO database you select for Database 2, the search process for Subject Headings may differ slightly.
 For guidance on Subject Headings in different EBSCO databases, see the Keywords and Subject Headings tab and refer to the Performing Subject Heading Searches in EBSCOhost Databases box.

 Evidence-based practice (EBP) is a systematic approach to patient care decision-making based on current, best available evidence.

 The first step in EBP involves re-phrasing a clinical problem/area/issue in the form of a focused, searchable, and answerable clinical question.

 The PICOT Grid is a framework to help you accomplish this step.